 SI.
-No. Ministry/ Department Activities proposed Support from Ministries/Depts. - Activities proposed both coverage and quality of services.
-Focus will be on applied practices around feeding, wellness, hygiene, water conservation &amp; usage, sanitation etc. In this direction, following activities are envisaged: Counselling of Mothers' Groups and other grassroots functionaries and stakeholders at Poshan Panchayats on key nutrition and health information including on: Importance of colostrum Need for continuous breastfeeding Introduction of complimentary foods Knowledge of diarrhoea prevention Treatment using ORS Importance of child immunization CDPO/DPO to organize fortnightly counselling sessions; AWWs and ASHA in the Panchayat area and VHSNC to participate Poshan Panchayats and Anganwadi Centers to serve as platforms for Mothers' Groups to pool-in knowledge on traditional recipes and food formulations Make efforts to popularize recipes in households and host community events recipes in households and host
+No. Ministry/ Activities proposed Support from Ministries/Depts.
+NO. Department both coverage and quality of services.
+Focus will be on applied practices around feeding, wellness, hygiene, water conservation & usage, sanitation etc. In this direction, following activities are envisaged: Counselling of Mothers' Groups and other grassroots functionaries and stakeholders at Poshan Panchayats on key nutrition and health information including on: Importance of colostrum Need for continuous breastfeeding Introduction of complimentary foods Knowledge of diarrhoea prevention Treatment using ORS Importance of child immunization CDPO/DPO to organize fortnightly counselling sessions; AWWs and ASHA in the Panchayat area and VHSNC to participate Poshan Panchayats and Anganwadi Centers to serve as platforms for Mothers' Groups to pool-in knowledge on traditional recipes and food formulations Make efforts to popularize recipes in households and host community events VHSNC to organize monthly VHNDs and carry out survey on nutritional status/deficiencies in the village among women and children.
+Facilitate early detection of malnourished children; tie-up

 SI.
-No. Ministry/ Department Activities proposed Support from Ministries/Depts. • a familia di ana ana tablat di ana l referral with nearest Nutritional Rehabilitation Centre (NRC) CDPO to Organize Workshops by Village Panchayats, Mothers Groups, POSHAN Panchayats, VHSNC, highlighting goals and activities Activities/functions/objectives of Poshan Panchayats are given in the guidelines (2) Establish Poshan Vatikas as via ble units (jointly with MoEFCC, AYUSH and M/o Agriculture) Identify vacant land near AWCs/ gram panchayat lands.
-Set up local groups e.g., Mothers Groups, BPL women/any other to maintain and monitor the Poshan Vatikas.
+No. Ministry/ Department Activities proposed Support from Ministries/Depts.
+140. Department referral with nearest Nutritional Rehabilitation Centre (NRC) CDPO to Organize Workshops by Village Panchayats, Mothers Groups, POSHAN Panchayats, VHSNC, highlighting goals and activities Activities/functions/objectives of Poshan Panchayats are given in the guidelines (2) Establish Poshan Vatikas as via ble units (jointly with MoEFCC, AYUSH and M/o Agriculture) Identify vacant land near AWCs/ gram panchayat lands. , , , , , , , , , , , , , , , , , , , Set up local groups e.g., Mothers Groups, BPL women/any other to maintain and monitor the Poshan Vatikas.
 Gram/Poshan Panchayats to monitor the construction of AWCs under MNREGS and RWHs in convergence with Jal Shakti Mission.
-6. Environment & Forest Extend schemes of Social Forestry and CAMPA for cultivating fruit trees in Poshan Vatikas and household Identify fruit trees suitable for particular agro-climatic zones. backyards in Gram Panchayat areas.
+6. Environment & Forest Extend schemes of Social Forestry and CAMPA for cultivating fruit trees Identify fruit trees suitable for particular agro-climatic zones.
+1 01001 in Poshan Vatikas and household backyards in Gram Panchayat areas.
 Plant fruit trees in Poshan Vatikas and household backyards in convergence with MoPRI, MoRD, concerned State Govts.
-7. Aayush Integrate AYUSH nutritional practices by: setting up nutri-gardens, creating nutritious local foods using AYUSH solutions for treating anemia and improving dig estion with the help of ayurvedic f ormulations that are also "bioavail Extend technical support for sc heme implementation Recommend simple Ayurveda interventions to improve digestive capacity Populate Poshan Vatikas with medicinal plant and saplings, technical assistance, etc. as
+7. Aayush Integrate AYUSH nutritional practices Extend technical support for sc by: setting up nutri-gardens, creating nutritious local foods using AYUSH solutions for treating anemia and improving dig estion with the help of ayurvedic f ormulations that are also "bioavail" heme implementation Recommend simple Ayurveda interventions to improve digestive capacity Populate Poshan Vatikas with medicinal plant and saplings, technical assistance, etc. as